bramkragten/python-lyric/README.rst

 =========================================================
-Python API and command line tool for the Honeywell Lyric™ Thermostat
+Python API for the Honeywell Lyric™ Thermostat
 =========================================================